Seydisfjordur

 What to see in Seydisfjordur?

-The ideal plan when visit Seydisfjordur is to take a leisurely stroll through its picturesque streets and admire the surrounding mountains and fjord.
+The ideal plan when visiting Seydisfjordur is to take a leisurely stroll through its picturesque streets and admire the surrounding mountains and fjord.
 Thanks to its small size, you should be able to see all of its main places of interest:

 • Road to Seydisfjordur: even the road itself that leads to Seydisfjordur off the Ring Road is impressive.
 After reaching the top of a peak, it descends through the countryside in a succession of sharp bends curving around snow-capped hills and a myriad of small waterfalls all the way down to the town.
 The enchanting route has even been used as a filming location for The Secret Life of Walter Mitty, starring Ben Stiller.

 • Blue Church: Seydisfjordur Church is one of the town's most emblematic monuments.
 While it's often closed, and the interior is relatively modest anyway, its unforgettable pastel blue exterior makes for a postcard-perfect view against the snowy mountain backdrop.
-If you're planning a trip to Iceland in summer, you can enjoy Bláa Kirkjan's summer classical concert series for around 3,000 kr (US$ 21.30) a ticket.
+If you're planning a trip to Iceland in summer, you can enjoy Bláa Kirkjan's summer classical concert series for around 3,000 kr (US$ 21.50) a ticket.

-• Avalanche Monument: next to the blue church is a monument to the avalanche of 1996, one of many that have affected Seydisfjordur throughout its history.
+• Avalanche Monument: next to the Blue Church is a monument to the avalanche of 1996, one of many that have affected Seydisfjordur throughout its history.

-• Seydisfjordur Rainbow: Seydisfjordur, like the rest of Iceland, is very welcoming of the LGTBQI community and the town's striking multicoloured tile path was painted in homage to the rainbow flag and as a symbol of respect and tolerance.
+• Seydisfjordur Rainbow: Seydisfjordur, like the rest of Iceland, is very welcoming of the LGTBQI community and the town's striking multicoloured tile path was painted in homage to the rainbow flag as a symbol of respect and tolerance.
 The contrast of the rainbow with Blue Church makes it one of the most photogenic spots in Seydisfjordur.

 How to visit Seydisfjordur?